 The LTCS program is a Medicaid funded day program for adults with intellectual developmental disabilities.
 This program provides organized developmental activities designed to prepare the individual to live as independently as possible by offering a variety of specific services and activities.
-These include paid work, development of personal and community living skills and adult basic education.
+These include development of personal and community living skills and adult basic education.
 Each individual will participate in these activities based on their needs and interests outlined in their person centered plan.

 To be eligible for LTCS individuals must be 22 years of age, have a diagnosed intellectual developmental disability, have active Medicaid, care for their own personal needs and self-medicate if necessary, not be a threat to the health and safety of themselves or others and be willing to participate and benefit from the program.